-Marshalltown Water Works obtains its source water from wells located on the north side of the Iowa River, drawing water from the Pleistocene and Mississippian aquifers.
-The Pleistocene aquifer was determined to have low susceptibility to contamination because the characteristics of the aquifer and overlying material provide natural protection from contaminants at the land surface.
-These buried sand and gravel wells will have low susceptibility to surface contaminants such as leaking underground storage tanks, contaminant spills, and excess fertilizer application.
-The Mississippian bedrock wells pull water through fractures in the rock and are somewhat susceptible to those contaminants as the characteristics of the aquifer and overlying materials provide some protection.
-A detailed evaluation of our source water was completed by the Iowa Department of Natural Resources and is available from the Marshalltown Water Works at (641) 753-7913.
+The Marshalltown Water Works also obtains a portion of its water from the limestone and dolomite of the Mississippian Aquifer.
+This aquifer was determined to be susceptible to contamination because the characteristics of the aquifer and overlying material provide some protection from contaminants from the land surface.
+The Mississippian wells will be susceptible to surface contaminants such as leaking underground storage tanks, contaminant spills, and excess fertilizer application.
+A detailed evaluation of your source water was completed by the Iowa Department of Natural Resources and is available from the Marshalltown Water Works at (641) 753-7913.

-The well water is pumped to the treatment plant where it first goes through aeration to remove iron, radon, and hydrogen sulfide.
+The source of your water is nine deep wells located on the north side of the Iowa River drawing water from the Mississippian and Pleistocene Aquifers.
+The water is pumped to the treatment plant where it first goes through aeration to remove iron, radon, and hydrogen sulfide.
 It then travels to the softening basin for removal of the excess hardness and the remaining iron.
-The softened water is pH adjusted and flows to sand filters, where remaining very small particles are removed.
-Chlorine is added as a disinfectant and fluoride is added to prevent tooth decay before being pumped to the distribution system for your use.
+The water is then pH adjusted and flows to sand filters, where remaining very small particles are removed.
+Chlorine is added as a disinfectant and fluoride is added